ievaaleksandravica/nodejs-basics/README.md

 * `jest` Delightful JavaScript Testing
 * `supertest` The motivation with this module is to provide a high-level abstraction for testing HTTP, while still allowing you to drop down to the lower-level API provided by superagent.
 * `socket.io` Socket.IO enables real-time bidirectional event-based communication.
+* `bad-words` As of version 2, requires you either have an environment that understands ES2016 and beyond or a transpiler like Babel.

 #### Debugging tools:
 * `console.log` - the most basic one, but helps to debug logic.
 Simply put `console.log(value)` and you will see the result in the console.